 Parties are great when you’re in the right mood, but if you know that they’ll be too much for you this year – take a pass.
 Let go of the idea that you must plan and execute expensive, lavish events.
 Perhaps you’d prefer smaller, more intimate gatherings with close friends spread out over a few weeks or months rather than a large party that makes it difficult to really connect with your guests.
 It’s not an indication of selfishness or self-indulgence to take care of yourself!
 Do what makes you happy and don’t feel obligated to do anything else.
 If your friends give you a hard time about it – let them know that it’s your holiday season too, and if they really cared about you, then they would respect your needs.

 5) Remind yourself that it’s not about the gifts

 This might sound like a difficult thing to do, especially if you love giving presents or getting them – but it really is possible to separate presents from the holiday season itself.
 If you focus on what you’re grateful for instead of what gifts people are going to receive, this will take away some of the stress associated with gift-giving.
 It will also make this special time of year more meaningful in general!
 10) Set goals for next year

 Make the commitment to reduce your holiday tension this year.
 By shedding the urge to be perfect, beginning holiday planning earlier, scaling down expectations, and embracing the word “no”, you’ll bring your tension level way down.

-Having a great community of women in your corner can also be a great help and inspiration when you’re feeling down, so join us in the ladies only VIP Community on Facebook: Confident Women of Louisiana (and beyond)
+Having a great community of women in your corner can also be a great help and inspiration when you’re feeling down, so join us in the ladies only VIP Community on Facebook: Confident Women of Lakeland, Florida (and beyond)